-The oscillation of precipitations disappears with oceanic thermal anomaly, as this has happened from 1954 to 1985 when the amplitude of anomalies in the band 5-10 years remains below 10%.
-In the absence of significant thermal anomalies, extra-tropical cyclones and anticyclones lose their anchor and are produced more uniformly in space and time.
-Therefore, rainfall is evenly distributed from one year to another.
+The oscillation of precipitations disappears with oceanic thermal anomaly, as this occured from 1954 to 1985 when the amplitude of anomalies in the band 5-10 years remains below 10%.
+In the absence of significant thermal anomalies, extra-tropical cyclones and anticyclones lose their anchorage and are produced more uniformly in space and time.
+Therefore, rainfall is evenly distributed during 8-year cycles.

 Outside this period of very weak anomalies, the oscillation changes as a function of the extension of the sea surface temperature anomalies and the differentiation of the phases between the anomalies.
 Comparing the phases of thermal and rainfall anomalies reveals the origin of extra-tropical cyclones causing precipitation, which depends on the cycle.
 This means that the trajectory of the polar jet-stream is closely dependent on the configuration of the thermal anomaly.

-The rainfall oscillation occurs in Uzbekistan and Kazakhstan as soon as the resonant thermal anomalies in the North Atlantic have sufficient amplitude, because all parts of the anomaly can potentially produce low or high pressure systems guided by the polar jet-stream, which induce heavy rainfall or drought in the north of the Himalayas, these systems being blocked by the relief.
+The rainfall oscillation occurs in Uzbekistan and Kazakhstan as soon as the thermal anomalies linked to the resonance of baroclinic waves in the North Atlantic have sufficient amplitude, because all parts of the anomaly can potentially produce low or high pressure systems guided by the polar jet-stream, which induce heavy rainfall or drought in the north of the Himalayas, these systems being blocked by the relief.
 However, the oscillation of precipitation in Western Europe reaches high amplitudes if the phases of the thermal anomalies are well differentiated.
-In this case mainly the westernmost part of the western antinode is involved, which gives the rainfall a highly resonant feature.
+In this case mainly the westernmost part of the western antinode is involved.
 Rainfall anomalies in phase opposition may appear in northwest Europe on the one hand and Western Europe and Northwestern Africa on the other hand, as a wealth of literature calls the North Atlantic Oscillation (NAO+ and NAO- depending on the sign of temperature anomalies of the dipole) that reflects a pressure difference between the Azores High and the Icelandic Low.

 d) Region of the Río de la Plata